 Proposed conclusion 2.B: On Rel-17 enhancements for inter-cell beam management and inter-cell mTRP, for Rel-17 discussion purpose, RAN1 assumes that the reception of signals from TRPs with PCIs different from the serving cell compared to that for serving cell is within one CP length associated with the SCS of the active DL BWP.

-[For the case when the Rx signals from TRPs with PCIs different from the serving cell are within SMTC, legacy UE behavior remains]
+[For the case when the Rx signals from TRPs with PCIs different from the serving cell are within SMTC at least for FR1, legacy UE behavior remains]

 Proposal 2.D: On Rel-17 enhancements for inter-cell beam management and inter-cell mTRP, NMAX (the maximum number of RRC-configured PCIs different from the serving cell for measurement/reporting) is up to UE capability with candidate values of 1 and X.